-At the John Innes Centre we have a range of technology platforms and facilities to support researchers across all disciplines.
+At the John Innes Centre we have a range of technology platforms and state-of-the-art scientific facilities to support scientists across all disciplines.

 All the facilities across the Norwich Research Park are also available to John Innes Centre researchers.